Getting Started

 docker compose up --build

-This will build and start all required services using the provided .example.env file for environment variables.
+This will build and start all required services using the provided .example.env and example_router_config.yaml files for environment variables and the router configuration.
+For example, you could use vLLM to run a model locally.

 You can now access the admin UI and start exploring the gateway features.